 Based on the Kanban method adopted from Toyota, both Trello and the less popular but pretty cool new app (and the one that I use) Kanban Flow, both allow you to visually track projects with “cards” that you can drag/drop from one column to the next.
-Each of the Kanban offspring offer easy-to-navigate functionality for development teams but I have to throw in an extra nod to Kanban Flow which has helped with my general productivity level more than most apps I use in a single day….it’s has a timer!
-You can manually punch in how long you’d like to give yourself on a certain task, say 45 min.
-After you click on the task card in its column the timer starts running and when your time’s up, it automatically schedules you a break!
+Each of the Kanban offspring offer easy-to-navigate functionality for development teams but I have to throw in an extra nod to Kanban Flow which has helped with my general productivity level more than most apps I use in a single day….and it has a timer!
+You can manually enter how long you’d like to spend on a certain task and the app will integrate a break time into your work schedule.

 Focus@Will – Neurologically Enhanced Music

 Distraction is a major challenge facing a lot of people while working but Focus@Will has designed musical playlists specifically to bolster creativity, and improve focus and overall productivity.
 “For example, when you listen to music, sound waves hit your eardrum, are transferred to the cochlea in your inner ear, where microscopic cells called hair cells are made to vibrate.
 The movement of the hair cells turns the mechanical energy of the wave into chemical signals that stimulate auditory nerves to fire action potentials,” as seen on their site.
 Apparently, part of the trick is occupying your brain just enough to let you work.
-I’m listening to one of their neurologically generated music stations called “ambient” now and its great music that actually calms me (which is how I stay focused)!
+I’m listening to one of their neurologically generated music stations called “ambient” and I’m loving it!

 Pocket – Save for Later